Skip to main content

 Are supermarkets, shopping centers, or smaller shops open on May 1?

-That depends on the city, the operator, and the individual shop.
-Many stores stay closed on May 1 or operate only with shortened holiday hours.
-Especially with supermarkets, shopping centers, and smaller shops, it is therefore worth getting important shopping done no later than the day before.
+That depends on the city, operator, and shop.
+Many shops remain closed on May 1 or operate only with shortened holiday hours.
+Especially for supermarkets, shopping centers, and smaller shops, it is worth doing important shopping no later than the day before.

 Do people work on Labor Day in Paraguay?

 May 1 is an official public holiday.
 For many workers, it is a day off.
-In some areas such as security, healthcare, gastronomy, transport, or gas stations, work may still take place.
-Whether and how this is regulated in practice depends on the workplace and the respective employment situation.
+In individual areas such as security, healthcare, gastronomy, transport, or gas stations, people may still work.
+Whether and how this is regulated depends on the workplace and the respective employment situation.

-On May 1 in Paraguay, is it more about family gatherings or political demonstrations?
+On May 1 in Paraguay, is it more about family celebrations or political demonstrations?

-Both can happen.
-For many families, the day is mainly a quiet holiday with shared meals, visits, or Asado.
+Both occur.
+For many families, the day is mainly a quiet holiday with shared food, visits, or Asado.
 In larger cities, especially in Asunción, May 1 can also be shaped by marches, demonstrations, or public speeches.
 Depending on the place, the holiday therefore feels different.

 What should I bring if I am invited to an Asado or a meal?